FAOFreitas/exQTL/README.md

 #### Genes.df
 `Genes.df` is an optional data frame, one row per gene, which should contain the following columns:

-*Note: eQTpLot automatically loads a default `Genes.df` containing information for most protein-coding genes for genome builds hg19 and hg38, but you may wish to specify our own `Genes.df` data frame if your gene of interest is not included in the default data frame, or if your eQTL data uses a different gene naming scheme (for example, Gencode ID instead of gene symbol)*
+*Note: exQTL automatically loads a default `Genes.df` containing information for most protein-coding genes for genome builds hg19 and hg38, but you may wish to specify our own `Genes.df` data frame if your gene of interest is not included in the default data frame, or if your eQTL data uses a different gene naming scheme (for example, Gencode ID instead of gene symbol)*

 **Column**|**Description**
 -----|:-----